 Buffalo, New York – March 19, 2014 – D’Youville College will dedicate and rename its Student Veteran Lounge for one of its nursing graduates who died in Vietnam in 1967 while serving with the U.S. Army Nursing Corps.
 The ceremony will take place Wednesday, March 19 at 4:30 p.m. in the Koessler Administration Building, 320 Porter Avenue, second floor.

-The student lounge, adjacent to the Veterans Affairs Office, will be renamed The Captain Eleanor Grace Alexander Memorial Veterans Lounge.
+The student lounge, adjacent to the Veterans Services Office, will be renamed The Captain Eleanor Grace Alexander Memorial Veterans Lounge.
 A bronze plaque will be unveiled at the ceremony.

 Eleanor Grace Alexander, Class of 1961, was a Captain with the 85th Evacuation Hospital, 44th Medical Brigade, serving as an operating room nurse based in Qui Nhon.
 During a period of heavy fighting she volunteered for a temporary assignment at a military hospital at Pleiku to help treat heavy casualties from the Battle of Dak To, one of the hardest fought and bloodiest battles of the Vietnam War.